sparkplug/momoapi-java/README.md

 ```

-## Usage

 ## Collections

 The collections client can be created with the following paramaters.
-Note that the `COLLECTION_USER_ID` and `COLLECTION_API_SECRET` for production are provided on the MTN OVA dashboard;
+Note that the `COLLECTION_USER_ID` and `COLLECTION_API_SECRET` for production are provided on the MTN OVA dashboard.

 * `COLLECTION_PRIMARY_KEY`: Primary Key for the `Collection` product on the developer portal.
 * `COLLECTION_USER_ID`: For sandbox, use the one generated with the `mtnmomo` command.